stackrox/infra/README.md

 infra server.
 And then deploy it to a development cluster created using the production infra deployment.
 A (comment)[https://github.com/stackrox/infra/pull/711#issuecomment-1270457578] will appear on PRs with more detail.

 ### Regenerate Go bindings from protos

 To regenerate the Go proto bindings, run:

-`make proto-generated-srcs`
+`make buf-generated-srcs`

+Note: You need to have `buf` installed for this.
+Do this e.g. with `make buf-install`.

 ### Building the server and cli